mioteg/AppServiceEnvironment/README.md

 An App Service Environment has four pools with compute nodes.
 Three worker pools doing the actual work, and a frontend pool to receive and distribute requests to the right worker pool.
 The worker pools can be differentiated in size, so you can ensure the right size for applications, and the ability to scale worker pools separately.
 To create the App Service Environment, you have to specify the size of each pool by setting an instance size and the number of instances.
 In this example the number of instances for worker pools 2 and 3 is set to 0, so only worker pool 1 is really active.
 To run an application, you put it in an App Service Plan and you deploy a specific App Service Plan to nodes to a specific worker pool.
 In this example, all apps run on the same App Service Plan, and hence in the same worker pool.
 The App Service Plan is configured to run on one node, whereas two are available.

+Deployment of an App Service Environment can take up to two hours.

 ## Parameters